 There is no limit to how much money you can send to Mexico per month however, each money transfer service will have its own limits you can send, and each pickup location will limit the amount you can receive in a month period.
 Generally, you can send anywhere from $5,000 to 10,000 per month.

 |Xoom.com||$2,999 to $50,000||$6,000 to $60,000|

 |Moneygram||$10,000||$10,000 (Can send additional funds from a MoneyGram agent location)|

 |WorldRemit.com||$9,000||Varies by sender location and receiving location|

-Is It Safe To Send Money To Mexico Online
+Is It Safe to Send Money To Mexico Online?

 If you are hesitant to send money to Mexico using an online service such as Xoom, I understand.
-My first time sending money to Mexico had me biting nails.
+My first time sending money to Mexico had me biting my nails.
 But, if you use a secure and trustworthy online source to send your money, it’s one of the safest ways you can go about doing it.
-Here are some tips to make sure you are sending your money to Mexico as safe as possible.
+Here are some tips to make sure you are sending your money to Mexico as safely as possible.

 - Only send money to people you know

 - Only send money for yourself, don’t send money for someone else

 - Only send money for legal purposes